M-L-Ml/sourcegit/MVVM_Violation_Issue.md

 ### Current Status

 In progress.
+Seems fixed in Preferences.axaml.cs.
 Refactoring these views to use DataContext properly.

 ### Suggested Approach